Putnam US Value Equity

 Highlights

-① In another strong environment for U.S. equities, the portfolio outperformed its benchmark, the Russell 1000 Value Index.
+① In a muted environment for U.S. stocks, the portfolio performed mostly in line with its benchmark, the Russell 1000 Value Index.

 Mandate overview